 Less than one percent of the desert in Death Valley is covered in sand dunes like the Mesquite Flat dunes.
 The Mesquite dunes are the easiest and most well-known dunes in the park, rising (at most) 100 feet.
 They’re located in central Death Valley and can be reached via an unpaved path called Sand Dunes Road.

-There are Mesquite trees in the area that have created spaces perfect for wildlife habitats, as well as three types of dunes: crescent, linear, and star-shaped.
-There’s no standard pathway, though, since the sand shifts so much.
-You’re allowed to walk however far you want, so start wherever you want at the parking lot and adventure as you wish.
-Other sand dunes in the valley include the Eureka Dunes, Saline Valley dunes, Panamint dunes, and Ibex Dunes.
+Mesquite trees in the area have created spaces perfect for wildlife habitats, as well as three types of dunes: crescent, linear, and star-shaped.
+However, there’s no standard pathway since the sand shifts so much.

 8. Darwin Falls

 Located in the Panamint Spring area, Darwin Falls is regarded as a “miracle in the desert.”
 It’s about two and a half miles up an unpaved road from Panamint Springs and has a one-mile trail to the falls.

 Although it isn’t a standard trail, it’s still mostly level and features several stream crossings.
 Since Darwin Falls is spring-fed, it flows year-round and can be visited anytime.